 How Does BodyWave Work

 Training is initiated in a low-distraction, non-threatening environment.
-Because the trainee can see his/her mental or physiologic state in real-time, training environments can progressively introduce greater states of distraction, stress or duress that are typically experienced in the field.
-The trainee thus learns to act in a peak performance state even under duress.
+Because the trainee can see his/her mental or physiologic state in real-time, training environments can progressively introduce greater states of distraction, stress, or duress than are typically experienced in the field.
+The trainee thus learns to act in a peak performance state, even under duress.